-Are you looking for some activities to teach prepositions?
+Are you looking for some preposition activities to add to your lessons?
 Enjoy these teaching ideas including free resources.

 [Note: This game can be played with any part of speech.]